Bayesian Calibration of the Intelligent Driver Model: Related Work

 Various calibration methods have been studied in the literature.
 The genetic algorithm (GA) is one of the most typical and traditional tools as a heuristic evolutionary algorithm \cite{punzo2021calibration, chen2010calibration}.
-For instance, Punzo et al. \cite{punzo2021calibration} conducted extensive experiments to study $29$ goodness-of-fit functions (GoF) with the combinations from $3$ measures of performance (MoP) and provided systematic guidelines on GA-based calibration.
-However, GA is sensitive to different choices of GoF and MoP; it is not only computationally expensive but also requires extensive efforts to search for the best combination of GoF and MoP.
+For example, Punzo et al. \cite{punzo2021calibration} conducted extensive experiments to study $29$ goodness-of-fit functions (GoF) with combinations of three measures of performance (MoP) and provided systematic guidelines on GA-based calibration.
+The combinations of GoF could be selected according to the specific problem and traffic scenarios, leading to the multi-objective calibration approach \cite{he2022physics, zheng2023multi}.
+However, as an optimization tool, GA presents some limitations because it is not only computationally expensive but also sensitive to different choices/combinations of GoF and MoP.
 Besides, the best combination of one dataset may not be suitable for another.
 Maximum likelihood (MLE) is a powerful approach.
 Hoogendoorn et al. \cite{hoogendoorn2005parameter, hoogendoorn2010calibration} first proposed to calibrate car-following models based on MLE.
-Treiber and Kesting \cite{treiber2013microscopic} thoroughly investigated the MLE approach on the calibration and validation.
-MLE seeks to estimate a single ``best'' value of an unknown quantity, which relies on optimization algorithms.
-The Bayesian method, as an alternative approach, aims to estimate the distribution of an unknown quantity (i.e., posterior), and often relies on sampling-based algorithms.
+Treiber and Kesting \cite{treiber2013microscopic} thoroughly investigated the MLE approach on the calibration and validation of car-following models.
+MLE seeks to estimate a single ``best'' value of an unknown quantity based on optimization algorithms.
+The Bayesian method, as an alternative approach, aims to estimate the distribution of an unknown variable (i.e., posterior).
 Rahman et al. \cite{rahman2015improving} calibrated car-following models based on a Bayesian approach.
 The experiments showed that the Bayesian approach provided much better results than the deterministic optimization algorithm.
-With the Bayesian approach, Abodo et al. \cite{abodo2019strengthening} developed a hierarchical model to calibrate Intelligent Driver Model (IDM), which has also achieved promising results.
+With the Bayesian approach, Abodo et al. \cite{abodo2019strengthening} further developed a hierarchical model to calibrate the IDM, which has also achieved promising results.